marshallbu/daily-agenda/README.md

 Built package is created under `dist` directory.

 ## Assumptions
-- don't care about text getting cut off (overflow: hidden, but this could be fixed by popups, or forcing some vertical overlap for sake of readability of event information)
+- don't care about text getting cut off (for now)
-- visual spanning is based on columns needed in groups of clusters; there aren't sub groups inside of any groups that would make it more difficult to determine spanning
+- visual spanning is based on columns needed in groups of clusters (need to fix this after condensed code changes)
-- data is correct, meaning no malformed response from a service
 - not responsive (could easily change this since all positions are % based)
-- "infinite" overlapping, meaning all events could overlap, thus making 100 max columns in one group (chaos?)
-- ~~sort events off start time, not both start and end~~ sorting on both now
-- example type of data as grokked from instructions:
+- example type of data as grokked from real world events:
 ```
 var mock = [
     {"start": 30, "end": 150},